Max Egremont

-John Max Henry Scawen Wyndham, 7th Baron Leconfield, 2nd Baron Egremont, FRSL, DL (born 21 April 1948), generally known as Max Egremont, is a British biographer and novelist.
-Egremont is the eldest son of John Wyndham, 6th Baron Leconfield and 1st Baron Egremont, and Pamela Wyndham-Quin, and succeeded his father in 1972.
+John Max Henry Scawen Wyndham, 2nd Baron Egremont, 7th Baron Leconfield (born 21 April 1948), generally known as Max Egremont, is a British biographer and novelist.

+Early life and education

+Egremont is the eldest son of John Wyndham, 1st Baron Egremont, and Pamela Wyndham-Quin.
 He is a direct descendant of Sir John Wyndham.
-He married Caroline Nelson, a garden designer, in 1978 and they have four children, three daughters and a son.
-He lives at the family seat of Petworth House in Sussex, which his family gave to the National Trust in 1947.

-Early life
+His father was raised to the peerage as Baron Egremont in 1963, the same year as his grandfather succeeded his older brother in the Leconfield barony.
+They took their seats in the House of Lords on the same day.

-Egremont grew up in Petworth in West Sussex.
+Egremont grew up at Petworth House.
 He was educated first at Heatherdown School near Ascot, then at Eton College and at Christ Church, Oxford, where he read modern history.
+He succeeded to both baronies upon the death of his father in 1972.

 Career

-He has worked for the American publishing firm Crowell Collier Macmillan and on the staff of U.S. Senator Hugh Scott in Washington.
-After his father's death in 1972, Egremont moved to Petworth and became the 2nd Baron Egremont and 7th Baron Leconfield.
+Egremont has worked for the American publishing firm Crowell Collier Macmillan and on the staff of U.S. Senator Hugh Scott in Washington, D.C.

 Writing

-Egremont's first book The Cousins: The Friendship, Opinions and Activities of Wilfrid Scawen Blunt and George Wyndham was published in 1977 and won the Yorkshire Post Prize for the best first book of that year.
+Egremont's first book, The Cousins: The Friendship, Opinions and Activities of Wilfrid Scawen Blunt and George Wyndham, was published in 1977 and won the Yorkshire Post Prize for the best first book of that year.
 His next work was Balfour: A Life of Arthur James Balfour, published in 1980.

 He then wrote four novels, The Ladies' Man (1983), Dear Shadows (1986), Painted Lives (1989) and Second Spring (1993).
-His biography of Major General Sir Edward Spears, Under Two Flags, was published in 1997 and was short listed for the Westminster Medal for Military History.
+His biography of Major General Sir Edward Spears, Under Two Flags, was published in 1997 and was short-listed for the Westminster Medal for Military History.
 He was appointed to be the official biographer of Siegfried Sassoon by Sassoon's son George.
-Egremont's Siegfried Sassoon came out in 2005 and was short listed for the James Tait Black Memorial Prize.
+Egremont's Siegfried Sassoon came out in 2005 and was short-listed for the James Tait Black Memorial Prize.

 In 2011 he published Forgotten Land, Journeys Among the Ghosts of East Prussia.
 In 2014, he published Some Desperate Glory, the First World War the Poets Knew.
 In 2017 Egremont was joint author with Frances Carey of Käthe Kollwitz, Portrait of the Artist, the catalogue that accompanied a travelling exhibition of Kollwitz's work.
 He was elected a Fellow of the Royal Society of Literature in 2001.
 Egremont's short book The Connel Guide to World War 1 was published in 2017.

+Marriage and children

+Egremont married Caroline Nelson, a garden designer, granddaughter of Almeric Paget, 1st Baron Queenborough, in 1978.
+They have four children, three daughters and a son: